frc-frecon/frecon/README.md

 FReCon is built in Ruby, using the Mongoid database backend to interface with MongoDB as our system-level database backend.

+## Architecture

+FReCon is written as a JSON API.
+This means that it returns responses which are quickly parsed in JavaScript via `JSON.parse`.

 ## System Dependencies

 * **MongoDB**
-  * On Fedora, you can install MongoDB like `yum install mongodb mongodb-server`, and start it like `service mongod start`.
+  - On Fedora, you can install MongoDB like `yum install mongodb mongodb-server`, and start it like `service mongod start`.
+  - No configuration should be necessary; the packaged version of MongoDB works just fine.

 ## How to get started